elixir-lang/elixir-lang.github.com/getting-started/meta/domain-specific-languages.markdown

 ...> end
 ```

-For now we don't have a mechanism to run tests, but we know that a function named "test hello" was defined behind the scenes.
+For now, we don't have a mechanism to run tests, but we know that a function named "test hello" was defined behind the scenes.
 When we invoke it, it should fail:

 ```iex
 iex> MyTest."test hello"()